kinjames/countdown/README.md

 # countdown
-A countdown timer to my birthday.
+A countdown timer to Ivy's birthday.